pudly/schmopera-hugo/content/articles/overthinking-it-and-other-traps.md

 date = "2015-05-06T12:22:00-04:00"
 lastmod = "2015-05-07T11:01:00-04:00"
 publishDate = "2015-05-07T10:50:00-04:00"
-slug = "overthinking-it-and-other-traps"
-title = "Overthinking it and other traps"
+short_description = "Don Giovanni may have a drug problem, or he may be secretly gay, or he may be grossly insecure, but you can *play* seduction.
+And that's enough, you know?
+Simplicity doesn't mean you put in less work, it just means you let the audience get interested on their own." slug = "overthinking-it-and-other-traps" title = "Overthinking it and other traps"
 +++